Don Ellis: Orchestra instrumentation

 Ellis's interest in expanding the possibilities within big band instrumentation is obvious on even his first Orchestra release, 1966's Live at Monterey.
 Inspired by his experiences with Latin bands, Ellis expanded his rhythm section to two drum sets, three double-basses, at least two auxiliary percussionists, piano, and organ.
 On the song "Turkish Bath" from Electric Bath (1967), bassist Ray Neapolitan doubles on sitar.
 His horn sections were often fairly typical, although he later added a tuba and French horn to augment the brass section, and sometimes had the saxophonists double on instruments like flute, oboe, clarinet and saxello.

 In 1967, Ellis began experimentation with electronics.
 His pianist started using the Fender-Rhodes electric piano, clavinet, and electric harpsichord.
 Ellis himself started using what he called the "electrophonic trumpet"; that is, a trumpet whose sound was amplified and often routed through various effects processors.
 The first appearance of this innovation is on "Open Beauty" from 1967's Electric Bath, in which Ellis takes an extended solo with his trumpet being processed through an echoplex.
 Ellis also used the ring modulator on several occasions, which was built for him by Tom Oberheim.

-In 1968, Ellis replaced his double bassists with a single electric bassist, at first Joe Julian, then Dennis Parker, and finally Dave McDaniel.
+In 1968, Ellis replaced his double bassists with a single electric bassist, at first Joe Julian, then Dennis F. Parker, and finally Dave McDaniel.
 He also hired guitarist Jay Graydon who remained with the band for several years.

 In 1971, for the Tears of Joy tour, Ellis added a string quartet to his band.
 The instruments were amplified using newly developed pick-ups made by Barcus-Berry so that they could be heard over the brass and saxophones.
 These new timbres offered Ellis a wellspring of creative possibilities.
 As he explained, "People spend whole evenings listening to a brass quintet, a woodwind or string quartet, so I reasoned that having ALL of these in the context of a big band should give us a fantastic variety of colors from which to draw."

 The 1974 album Haiku was recorded using a jazz quartet with full string orchestra backing.
 Due to the size of the group, this was probably never intended to be a replacement for the Don Ellis Orchestra as a touring group.

 Ellis's "Organic Band", which toured throughout spring and summer 1974, reduced the band's numbers from 21 or 22 to 15.
 The horn section was more than halved, the string quartet was removed, a vocal quartet was added, and no electronics (save for amplification) were used to alter the band's sound.

 After his heart attack, Ellis returned briefly to the electrophonic trumpet, and continued using synthesizers and electronic keyboards.
 The string quartet, a mainstay since 1971, remained alongside the brass.
 He also began playing two new instruments, the superbone and the firebird, which were a combination valve-slide trombone and trumpet, respectively.
 Both were also played by Maynard Ferguson.